 The text box field allows any type of text content to be added.
-Content can either be statically entered when creating the layer or alternately can be dynamically pulled from the profile data to display delegate specific information on the badge.
+Content can either be statically entered when creating the layer or alternatively can be dynamically pulled from the profile data to display delegate specific information on the badge.

-As seen in the below image the first dropdown allows for the selection of dynamic elements to be entered.
+Select dynamic elements to be entered.
 If you wish to instead use static content select the custom option and fill in the text field that appears.

 The other options on the popup window allow for various font styling choices to be made.

 The image layer type allows images to be added onto the badge.
 Clicking on new image layer will display an image picker box.
-Simply drag an image onto the cloud icon to upload, or alternately click on the cloud and browse to the file.
+Simply drag an image onto the cloud icon to upload, or alternatively click on the cloud and browse to the file.

-The QR code layer allows for the delegate's QR code to be added onto the badge.
+The QR code layer allows for the delegate's QR code to be added to the badge.
 This code can then be scanned within the app or lead generation app to link to the profile.

-NOTE: QR codes must be darker than the background in order for them to scan.
+QR codes must be darker than the background in order for them to scan.
 A white QR code on a dark background will NOT work.

 The colour block layer allows for a coloured block to be added to the badge.
-Usually this field is used to differentiate different delegate types.
+Usually, this field is used to differentiate different delegate types.